EASS-HIT-PART-A-2024-CLASS-VI/Cinema_Managment_Liat/README.md

 - System prompt focused exclusively on cinema management topics
 - No direct database access - provides only general guidance
 - Environment variable configuration via `GOOGLE_API_KEY`

-### 🚫 Limitations
-- Cannot access real-time system data or perform operations
-- Provides only general guidance rather than specific data
-- Serves as a knowledge base rather than an action tool

 📌 **The LLM provides helpful instructions and explanations about system functionality without accessing or modifying actual data.**
 ## 🛠️ Port Configuration